monsiaz/CERFA_TEXT_META_GEN/README.md

 ## Configuration
 - Ensure you have your OpenAI API key stored in `api_key.txt`.
 - Modify the `input_filepath` and `output_filepath` in `process_cerfa_documents.py` as needed.
-- You can adjust the prompts in `generate_text` function to customize the generated content.
+- You can adjust the prompts in the `generate_text` function to customize the generated content.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.